 Elon University values and celebrates the diverse backgrounds, cultures, experiences and perspectives of our community members.
 By encouraging and celebrating these differences, we create an environment that promotes freedom of thought and academic excellence.
-Elon University denounces bias-related conduct as a violation of University Honor Code.
-Bias-related incidents, including slurs based on racial or ethnic identity, faith tradition, gender expression/identity, sexual orientation, ability and others create, a hostile educational, living and working environment and such acts are not tolerated in our academic community.
+Elon University denounces bias-related conduct as a violation of University Honor Code and employee handbooks.

 Bias-related incidents are intentional or unintentional events (language/expression, behaviors and acts) motivated, in whole or in part, by identity-based bias or prejudice against a person or group.
 Identity-based bias are the inclinations or preferences that demonstrate harm, discrimination, or hate against a person or groups based on their association with any of (included but not limited to) Elon’s protected categories: race, ethnicity, national origin, faith tradition, gender, gender expression, sexual orientation, age/generation, disability, socio-economic status and, veteran’s status.
 These categories are examples and are not an exhaustive list of attributes or characteristics that may be considered identity-based Bias.

 NOTE: If this is an EMERGENCY situation, CALL 911 or contact the Elon Police Department at 336-278-5555.
 Do not use this form to report events that present an immediate threat to health or safety.